Frequently Asked Questions

 The program application process is open to all federally staffed airports in the United States that require security screening services.

-Exception: an employer must retrieve a TWIC® card from an alien when their work visa expires and return it to TSA.
+Exception: an employer must retrieve a TWIC card from an applicant when their work visa expires and return it to TSA.
 Law enforcement, TSA or U.S. Coast Guard personnel may also confiscate a TWIC if used in conjunction with a crime.

 No. If you find your card after ordering a replacement, then you should destroy the old card or return it directly to TSA to the address on the back of the card.

-You must report the disqualifying condition to TSA and surrender your TWIC to TSA by mailing the card to the address on the back.
+You must report the disqualifying condition to TSA and surrender your TWIC to TSA by mailing the card to the address on the back or by returning it to an enrollment center.

 The legal interpretation of the phrase “field of transportation” as it relates to fees covering the cost of vetting services can be found on the Federal Register as Docket ID TSA-2016-0001.